brbtavares/tucano/toucan/README.md

 For questions, issues, or support with Toucan core, please:

-- Check the [API Documentation] for detailed usage examples
 - Open an issue on the [GitHub repository](https://github.com/brbtavares/toucan/issues)
 - Review the examples in the [toucan-examples] directory